-Description Priority for Europe Collective assessment of significant increases in credit risk Medium Q4 - Measuring expected credit losses Loan commitments Medium Financial guarantee contracts and other credit enhancements Medium Q6 - Purchased or originated credit-impaired financial assets Application matters on POCI's requirements Medium
+Description Priority for Europe Collective assessment of significant increases in credit risk Medium Q4 - Measuring expected credit losses Loan commitments Medium Financial guarantee contracts and other credit enhancements Medium Q6 - Purchased or originated credit-impaired financial assets Application matters on POCI's requirements Medium Q9 - Credit risk disclosures Extended guidance in the form of illustrative examples and/or educational material to enhance the quality and comparability of credit risk disclosures Medium

 - 18 EFRAG also considers that the IASB's research project on Climate-related Risks in the Financial Statements could help identify in a holistic way any gaps in the guidance on how to incorporate climate-related risks into the assessment of ECL (ref.
 Question 4 of RFI). - 19 The feedback received by EFRAG confirmed mixed views on the extent to which additional credit risk disclosures should be proposed by the IASB (ref.
-Question 9 of RFI). - On the one hand, EFRAG has been informed that the level of disclosures provided is not always sufficient to understand the high levels of uncertainty arising from the level of judgement required by IFRS 9 for recognition of ECL (i.e., significant diversity in practice with different levels of detail about the assumptions taken, credit risk management policies, methodologies and models applied).
-On the other hand, EFRAG has also been informed that there are no fatal flaws in IFRS 7 disclosure requirements and that they together with disclosure objectives provide an adequate basis for entities to be able to provide credit risk disclosures resulting in relevant and comparable information. - 21 Detailed analysis of the issues listed above can be found in EFRAG's response to each individual question of the RFI.
+Question 9 of RFI). - 20 EFRAG has been informed that the level of disclosures provided is not always sufficient to understand the high levels of uncertainty arising from the level of judgement required by IFRS 9 for recognition of ECL (i.e., significant diversity in practice with different levels of detail about the assumptions taken, credit risk management policies, methodologies and models applied).
+At the same time, some constituents are of the view that there are no fatal flaws in IFRS 7 disclosure requirements and that they together with disclosure objectives provide an adequate basis for entities to be able to provide sufficient credit risk disclosures resulting in relevant information. - 21 EFRAG recommends, considering that as a medium priority issue, that more guidance in the form of illustrative examples and/or educational material would be helpful to enhance the quality and comparability of credit risk disclosures.
+EFRAG further highlights that this guidance should not undermine but support the principle-based approach of the Standard. - 22 Detailed analysis of the issues listed above can be found in EFRAG's response to each individual question of the RFI.